AdamFermier/madsciguys/content/en/docs/4-arts/pharma/ich/transcelerate/_index.md

 title: Transcelerate
 linkTitle: Transcelerate
 weight: 1
-Description: Quality by Design for Clinical
+description: Quality by Design for Clinical
 ---

 The foundational paper that set the groundwork for implementing a quality management system (QMS) through which organizations can systematically plan and achieve their quality objectives.
 Paper addresses both the culture and system components that are required to achieve.